ClickCease Cookieless Future: Beyond Cookies, What's Next? | Mediatool

 So grab your favorite snack, and let’s dive in!

-Cookies come in two main flavors: first-party and third-party.
-First-party cookies are created and managed by the website you’re visiting, while third-party cookies are created by other domains, usually for advertising purposes.
+There are two main types: first-party cookies, which are managed by the website you visit, and third-party cookies, created by external domains, often for targeted advertising purposes.

 What Is a “Cookieless” Future?